 My Slides / Talk

 If you are curious about my slides, I have posted them below.
-I will also post a video when it becomes available.

 Please continue the conversation in the comments below, or feel free to reach out on Twitter (@kjam).